-Figure 34.
+Figure 35.
 The page for adding a rule for remote management.

 Parameter Description Name A name for the rule for easier identification.
 You can specify any name.
 Interface A physical interface through which the web-based interface of the router is accessed.
 IP address A host or a subnet to which the rule is applied.
 Mask The mask of the subnet.
 Protocol The protocol available for remote management of the router.
+Public port An external port of the router.
+You can specify only one port.